-This connection would run through the Airport Corporate Centre and provide access to the Airport the Government of Ontario fund the detailed design for the Pearson Airport connection to facilitate planning, design and construction efficiencies with at Pearson Airport.

-Megazone employment area, Canada's second largest employment zone outside of Downtown Toronto.
+This connection would run through the Airport Corporate Centre and provide access to the Airport Megazone employment area, Canada's second largest employment zone outside of Downtown Toronto.
 The City supports the addition of an LRT station in the Airport Corporate Centre to provide a direct transit link to jobs in this area.
-It is important iii.
-Eglinton Crosstown West Extension Light Rail Transit to the Airport segment is currently under construction.
-The Eglinton West LRT is also proposed to extend to iv.
+It is important the Government of Ontario fund the detailed design for the Pearson Airport connection to facilitate planning, design and construction efficiencies with the current ECWE LRT project.

+All alignments and stations are conceptual and subject to change.
+Image Credit: Metrolinx iv.
 Downtown Mississauga Terminal and Transitway Connection

-All alignments and stations are conceptual and subject to change.
-Image Credit: Metrolinx

-Mississauga